February 28, 2018//Tori TaylorLast Updated: July 29, 2022

-Last month, Capital One suffered a data breach that compromised 50GB worth of sensitive data.
+In 2018, Capital One suffered a data breach that compromised 50GB worth of sensitive data.
 The incident was discovered by researchers from the security firm Upguard.
 An analysis of the breach showed that a third-party vendor was at fault.

 Birst, a business analytics vendor, mishandled Capital One files exposing the bank to malicious actors and a potentially expansive security breach.

 This incident is yet another clear example of why vendor access management is such a critical part of network security.
 In a blog detailing the breach discovery timeline, Upguard outlines the failure of this third-party vendor to follow its own protocol.

 The article states that Birst’s typical security standards would have prevented the leak, “…by entirely cutting the on-premise Birst cloud environment off from access to the wider internet, security misconfigurations resulting in the exposure of critical information would not be possible.”
 However, the Upguard researchers went on to highlight that Birst technicians simply copied Capital One’s data to an Amazon S3 bucket with no security – not even password protection.